 Calculating your BMI results in a number that can help a healthcare provider evaluate whether you're at a healthy weight.
 If your BMI is below 18.5, you're considered underweight.
 If your BMI is between 18.5 and 24.9, you probably have a normal amount of body fat.
-A BMI of 25 to 29.9 is overweight, and a BMI above 30 is obese.
+A BMI of 25 to 29.9 is classified as overweight, and a BMI above 30 denotes obesity.
 BMI is convenient, noninvasive and easy to compute, and, although it's not a direct measure of body fat, it can be an effective screening tool.

 Frame Size Considered

 Determine your frame size by measuring the circumference of your wrist.
 For women shorter than 5 foot, 2 inches, a measurement less than than 5.5 inches indicates a small frame; a circumference of 5 to 5.75 inches indicates a medium frame; and a large frame comes with a wrist circumference of greater than 5.75 inches.
 For a woman who is between 5 foot, 2 inches and 5 foot, 5 inches, a wrist size of less than 6 inches indicates a small frame and one greater than 6.25 inches is large.
 Women taller than 5 foot, 5 inches with a small frame have a wrist circumference less than 6.2 inches, and those with a large frame have one greater than 6.5 inches.
 In men taller than 5 foot, 5 inches, a wrist size below 6.5 inches indicates a small frame, and one greater than 7.5 inches indicates a large frame size.